 Off-Peak Tariffs and Where Manual Scheduling Works Best

 If you’re on off-peak tariffs, manual scheduling works just fine.
 Set charging to run when your electricity’s cheapest; even without fancy automation, that’s a win.
+The Pulsar Max also integrates with Octopus Energy’s Intelligent Octopus Go tariff, letting the supplier manage smart charging for you.

 For people who want simple control, a well-set schedule can be all you really need to save money.